mvanwinkleias/blog_posts/2025-03-13-python_namespace_packages_weirdness/README.md

 ## I know...

 * The existence of **car.py** is causing Python to treat the directory **car** differently.
+	* You can "break" a namespace package by putting a .py file with the same name as a directory.
 * I could easily rename **car.py** to something else and continue on my "merry" way

 BUT